Mrk-Nguyen/insight-h1b_statistics/README.md

 1. Load the CSV file and convert any semicolon characters that appear within double-quoted values.
 2. Split each line of data by the semicolon character and identify the key fields and field combinations.
 3. Filter for only certified visa applications.
+4. Add certified visa applications to objects that only hold the minimum amount of information that is needed to calculate the required metrics.
 4. Aggregate the filtered data using groupBy and mapping functions to calculate the Top 10 Occupations and Top 10 States metrics.
 5. Output the aggregated data to text files.